mohsenatigh/libzrvan/README.md

 systems it acts as a sleeping mutex.
 When it is acting as a sleeping mutex the performance is highly dependent on the OS scheduling algorithm and timer.
 It also supports Strong-writer mechanisms.
 It means we can prioritize writer threads over readers.

-### Data structure
+### Data structures

     libzrvan::ds::ExpSlotList

 Thread-safe slot-link list with expiration capability. like many other tools in this library, it uses high memory to increase performance.
-It uses 2 separate lists, one for storing the key elements and another list for storing actual objects. using this technique will cause a constant list traversal and search speed without dependency on the object size.
+It uses 2 separate lists, one for storing the key elements and another list for storing actual objects. using this technique will cause a constant list traversal and search without dependency on the actuall objects size.

 - It is possible to have a duplicate key in one list